polichtm/MCW-SAP-Hana-on-Azure/Hands-on lab/HOL step-by-step - SAP HANA on Azure.md

     sudo passwd hacluster
     ```

-1. Switch back to the **Virtual machines** blade, right-click the ellipsis to the right of the **hn1-hdb1** entry and, in the drop-down menu, select **Connect**.
+1. Switch back to the **Virtual machines** blade, click the **hn1-hdb1** entry and, on the **hn1-hdb1** blade, note the value of the **DNS name** entry.

-1. On the **Connect to virtual machine** blade, copy the entry in the **Login using VM local account** entry.

-1. In the Azure portal, start another Bash session within the Cloud Shell and paste the entry you copied in the previous step.
-The entry will be in the following format (where `<dns_name>` designates the fully qualified DNS name assigned to the public IP address assigned to the Azure VM):
+1. In the Azure portal, start another Bash session within the Cloud Shell and type the following entry (where the `<dns_name>` placeholder designates the fully qualified DNS name assigned to the public IP address assigned to the Azure VM, which you copied in the previous step):

     ```sh
     ssh labuser@<dns_name>